 Baroque Online Concert I

-Sunday 31 January at 6pm
+Originally broadcast on Sunday 31 January at 6pm

 G. F. Handel Arrival of the Queen of Sheba